xboltzmann/home/docs/writing/index.md

     ps and gentle reminder: all i know is that i know nothing at all

+    pss: i suck at writing, so do more of it. to develop my own voice, put thoughts into words with clarity

 ## inspirational
 [Steve Jobs: Stanford '05 Commencement Speech](https://www.youtube.com/watch?v=Tuw8hxrFBH8&ab)